 “NOOOOOOO!
 I could never let my friends see me like this!”

-I would quickly collect myself as soon as that question was asked, and without my mother’s provocation.
+I quickly collected myself as soon as she asked the question and without my mother’s provocation.

 This is one of the most effective conflict management strategies because it provides emotional perspective.